ucdavis/appdev/README.md

 Submit pull requests for any website changes.

 # Help
-Please contact Christopher Thielen or Scott Kirkland for help.
+Please contact Scott Kirkland or Cal Doval for help.